sensei-hacker/inavwiki/EZ‐TUNE.md

 For example instead of setting several filters with specified frequencies and types, you only need one slider to set them all.

 Where to Find It:
-- There is a new tab in the CONFIGURATOR labelled EZ-Tune.
+- There is a tab in the CONFIGURATOR labelled EZ-Tune.
-- This tab contains all settings related to the Easy Tune framework, consolidated on one page.
+- This tab contains all settings related to the Easy Tune framework, consolidated onto one page.
 - There is no need to use the CLI anymore.

 Features Available in EZ-Tune:
+- Default settings for large multirotors and the ability to choose them for sizes between the ususal ones.
 - A general switch to enable and disable Easy Tune.
 - A slider for setting filter cutoff frequencies.
 - A slider for the axis ratio, adjusting how the weight distribution on your multirotor drone is configured.